sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/03 - Don't Go/01 - Waking Up.md

 "How did young lady get here?
 Tourism board currently closed."

 Alex cleared their throat, turning to him. "...That is a *very* good question."
 They stepped out from beneath the tarp into the sunlight, covering their eyes as they looked around.
-They noticed the expression of confusion on the Mafia goon's face, and added, "I don't know how I got *here*, really."
+They noticed the expression of confusion on the Mafia goon's face and added, "I don't know how I got *here*, really."

 "Little lady is strange."